JD Advising’s Data Sharing Policy

 For this reason, we created this form to allow for appropriate and responsible information sharing when asked by your law school to do so, unless you indicate otherwise at the bottom of this form.

 Eligibility for Supplemental Services through Data Sharing

 JD Advising strongly believes that electing to share data with your law school has many personal benefits for you.
 Law schools cannot offer additional assistance and support if they do not know you are struggling (or praise and motivation when you are succeeding!).
 Information sharing is thus helpful to ensuring that you receive all the resources and support available.
 Some of the resources a law school may provide to students may not be available to all or publicly advertised.
 Instead, additional support may be given to select students who demonstrate the need and ability to benefit from it based on information provided by JD Advising.

 Other times, a law school may provide resources and incentives to all students in the form of programs to keep you motivated through the bar prep process.
 In this instance, our Policy will allow you to benefit from these programs by doing exactly what you’re doing already.

 If you elect to opt out of this Policy, you may not be eligible to participate in bar exam support programs at your law school.

 What information do we share with your school?

 This Policy applies to data sharing requests concerning your bar exam course completion progress.
 This may include how you are progressing through the lectures, how you are scoring on essays and exams, as well as how you are improving on MBE questions.
 The information shared with a school will be with the purpose and intention of allowing them to reach out to you for additional support, encouragement, or motivation.

-The term of sharing bar progress data with the law school will begin when you sign up for the course and end when the bar exam you are signed up for passes.
+The term of sharing bar progress data with the law school will begin when you sign up for a JD Advising bar exam course and end two (2) years after the bar administration your course applies to concludes.
+If you repeat a bar exam course, the term of sharing bar progress data continues until two (2) years after the completion of your repeat exam.

 Financial Support from Schools